 - Small business owners that are interested in improving their knowledge of basic accounting

 - Professionals seeking entry-level bookkeeping or accounting positions in a small business or for an entrepreneur

 Depreciation helped [me] understand what my co-workers actually do and how to go about doing it.
 Before I had no idea what depreciation even meant. -- Heather Jackson

 - When: We're not offering this class right now, but we will again in the future.
 Please bookmark this page and check back for updates, or sign up for our email list to receive news on upcoming classes.
 Thank you!

 - Total Number of Hours: 55

-- Additional Notes: Additional hybrid course fees required.
-Computer lab fee is included in tuition.
+- Additional Notes: Computer lab and hybrid course fees included in tuition.
 This is part of our Small Business Accounting Certificate.
-It's available through Continuing Education as a non-credit certificate program, or as part of Seattle Central's Business Technology Management program.
+It's available through Continuing Education as a non-credit certificate program, or as part of Seattle CentralÕs Business Technology Management program.